Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 What exactly they thought of Daar was a subject of much informed speculation.
 A being like *him* would rock some of the Hunters’ instincts to their foundation.
 They’d grown accustomed to being the galaxy’s dominant species.
 Meeting humanity had shaken that, but could probably be handled by mentally creating a new category.
 The Gao, though?
 Most Gao were...not much threat.
 They had been untrained and undeveloped, kept stunted by Hierarchy action.
 Outside of Clans, most were simple, friendly, harmless laborers.
 The great mass of them tended to be small and lithe creatures, rather than robust and hardy types.
 Of course, they *did* have claws and fully functional canines...

-For most of their spacefaring time, in short, the Gao had been just another “prey” species.
+For most of their spacefaring time, in short, the Gao had been just another "prey" species.
 A rare and interesting one, perhaps.
 Even dangerous.
 But prey, nonetheless.

 No longer.